2026-04-01

 Even when auto-renewal is working perfectly, monitoring serves as your safety net.
 The assumption that "it should be renewing automatically" is exactly the kind of assumption that causes outages at 2 AM on a Saturday.

 For more details on SSL monitoring configuration, see the documentation.
-Try Miterl's monitoring in action at the Playground.
+Try Miterl's monitoring in action by signing up for free.
 If you have questions before getting started, check the FAQ.